 And for that reason alone, this version of the push/pull/legs split is the one I am MOST likely to recommend to non-beginners who have a “looks” related goal in mind.
 It’s okay for “performance” related goals too, but I’d probably suggest something like upper/lower or full body instead in those cases.

 But for just building muscle and looking awesome?
 I think this split is great.
-That’s why it’s one of the split options used as part of my new Bodybuilding 2.0 routine.
+That’s why it’s one of the split options I use within my own training template (by the way, if you want to see the template I use for this routine, just click here and tell me where to send it).

 Now for the (potential) bad news.
 The fact that this split is done over a rotating 5 day cycle means the days you do and do not work out on will constantly change from one week to the next.